-- encouraging the buddy system within and beyond affinity groups - check-ins and certain meeting practices designed to allow meetings to go well and support our whole selves - emotional debrief after actions
+- encouraging the buddy system within and beyond affinity groups - check-ins and thoughtful meeting practices designed to allow meetings to go well and support our whole selves - emotional debrief after actions

 Because we're experimenting, we also allow for imperfection and mistakes, giving space to unfamiliar ideas, even if we think they might fail.
 Failure indicates daring - trying to push beyond our limits into spaces that appear to be impossible.
 We all get stressed and are all volunteers with lives outside of EXTINCTION REBELLION.
-As such, it's importance to practice empathy, think and feel into other people's shoes, recognise there are multiple competing pressures on all of us.
+Holding this framework in mind, it's important to practice empathy, think and feel into other people's shoes, recognise there are multiple competing pressures on all of us.

-It's also important for the community to be seen as having a legitimate process to make decisions, and as with complex networks that have lots of interlocking/interconnected parts, it can take time to go through a process with legitimacy.
+It's also important for the community to be seen to have a legitimate process to make decisions, and as with complex networks that have lots of interlocking/interconnected parts, it can take time to go through a process with legitimacy.
 Therefore, we encourage patience for other people and groups.

 NVDA + the living support of our Regenerative Culture = "The most fun and meaningful thing we could do with our lives.
 Changing ourselves and our togetherness, as we change the bigger picture.
 Join us as we figure this out - our great adventure".